ak1010-rgb/FirstDial/README.md

 ## 📜 License

 This project is for learning and practice purposes.
-Feel free to fork and modify.
+Feel free to drop suggestions

 ---